stevekwan/best-practices/javascript/gotchas.md

 JavaScript has a lot of weird behaviours that trip up noobs to the language - especially those acquainted with more traditional OOP languages.
 Hopefully this guide will provide a quickly scannable, easily understood list to save a lot of pain to those getting acquainted with the language.

+The intended audience for this article are engineers from other programming languages who are working with JavaScript for the first time.
+This article will not focus on the nitty-gritty details, but will attempt to get you past the early hurdles quickly.

 An important note: this list is NOT intended to be a 100% comprehensive list of "gotchas."
 We will definitely speed past some of the more minute details of why JavaScript behaves the way it does.
-The goal is to get new JavaScript developers past the initial "hump" where the language may not behave like what they're used to.

 Author:
 Steve Kwan, Project Lead, EASPORTS.com